a

 - Peripheral Nervous System (PNS)Part of the nervous system that resides outside the brain and spinal cord.

 - PsychosineDue to the enzyme deficiency in Krabbe disease, psychosine accumulates in the nervous system of affected individuals.
-Psychosine, a galactolipid, is a cytotoxic type of lipid, that has destructive properties affecting the production of myelin.
+Psychosine, a galactolipid, is a cytotoxic type of lipid, that has destructive pr

 s

 - Schwann CellsSchwann cells are involved in many important aspects of the peripheral nervous system (PNS) that produce the myelin sheath (protective coating) surrounding nerves.
-Schwann cells are akin to the peripheral nervous system as oligodentrocytes are to the central nervous system.
+Schwann cells are akin to the peri

 - SphingolipidosisA class of disorders of sphingolipd metabolism, like Krabbe disease, which have an impact on neural tissues in the brain.